Riedeman/cryptopro/README.md

 ### Configure Settings

-Settings required to determine the profitability of a trade are stored in the database so calculations can be done quickly and are exchange and currency specific, usually for each exchange/currency pair they are:
+Settings required to determine the profitability of a trade are stored in the database so calculations can be done quickly and are exchange and currency specific, they are:

-- **Products.baseFee**: Your fee level for each market/exchange
+- **Products.baseFee**: Your fee level for each market/exchange. *(0.0025 = 25bps)*
 - **Balances.reserve**: How much of that currency on that exchange you will set aside before calculating the amount available to trade.
-Fees are taken from the market currency (USD in the default data) after the trade amount is calculated, so make sure to keep enough in reserve to cover your maximum expected fee, plus whatever you want to keep in reserve on top of that.
-Your available quantity may also go slightly below the reserve amount due to the differences in rounding between exchanges when trades are made (see below).
+Your available quantity may go slightly below the reserve amount due to the differences in rounding between exchanges when trades are made (see below).
 - **Balances.exposureRatio**: Once the reserve is subtracted from your available balance, the maximum amount you can trade is your available quantity multiplied by the exposureRatio.
 1 = 100%, .5 = 50%, 0 = 0% (no trading).
 - **Balances.liquidityRatio**: To calculate the trade quantity, the minimum available volume for the orderbook bid/ask results is determined and then multiplied by the liquidityRatio.
 1 = 100%, .5 = 50%, 0 = 0% (no trading).
 - **Markets.tradeActive**: 1 = yes, 0 = no. Set tradeActive = 0 to shut off price checks and trading for that market.